-Coach Sara has been coaching for 10 yrs.
-She started swimming at the age of 9 in Buffalo, New York.
+Coach Sara started swimming at the age of 9 in Buffalo, New York.
 She competed for Kenmore West High School and was a 12 time Niagara Frontier League Champion and helped her team to be NFL Team Champions her Junior and Senior years.
 Sara was an 8 time Sectional All Star and Sectional Champion in the 200 Freestyle.
 In 2005, she was inducted into her high school's Hall of Fame.
 After high school, she went on to compete for Ashland University in Ohio.
 There she was a member of the Penn-Ohio Conference team and an 11 time All American.
 Sara left the corporate world when she had her first son, and decided to come back to swimming in 2006 when she joined the coaching staff at NEHA.
 She coached for 3 years, and left after her 3rd son was born.
-Sara came back to coaching in 2012 and joined the Blue Tide coaching staff, and has been coaching for 13 years now.
+Sara came back to coaching in 2012 when she joined the Blue Tide coaching staff, and has been coaching for 13 years now.
 Sara believes in developing swimmers both in the water and out.
 Preparing swimmers for life after their time in the pool is important to coach Sara.
 She loves to watch the swimmers achieve everything they set out to do.
 Sara is a firm believer that hard work will pay off!
-Sara lives in Kingwood with her husband, Mike, and 3 sons.
-Jack(14), Evan (13), and Bret (13).
+Sara lives in Kingwood with her husband, Mike, and homeschools her 3 sons; Jack(17) Evan (15), and Bret (13).
 When she’s not at a baseball field, you can find her helping the BTA staff.